8 Best Quicken Alternatives for 2025 (#1 is Free)

 6. You Need a Budget (YNAB)–Best for Basic Budgeting

 YNAB is ideal for those looking just for a budgeting tool.
-In my view, there is no better app for creating a budget.
-YNAB's interface is similar to a spreadsheet.
+In my view, there is no better app for creating a zero-based budget.
+YNAB’s interface is similar to a spreadsheet.
 The tool makes it easy to budget by category based on the money you have in the bank.

 YNAB budgeting alternative to Quicken